BumblebeeBat/FlyingFox/docs/influenced_by.md

 Ethan Buchman's idea:
 The total amount of money spent in a block must be less than or equal to 1/3 of the total amount of safety deposits left by the people who signed on that block.
 That way, any double-spend attack ends up costing more money than can be stolen.

-From the Jae Kwon's tendermint I take the idea of bonded verifiers.
-Signers are only selected from the subset of people who have bonded some money.
+Jae Kwon realized that I needed to save a tree of blocks instead of a chain.

 from Joseph Poon http://lightning.network I take the idea of channels.

 from truthcoin https://github.com/psztorc/Truthcoin I take the idea of oracles, I may take the oracle mechanism too.
-I plan on using CFD contract for difference instead of LMSR, because CFD can fit into a channel.
+I plan on using CFD contract for difference instead of LMSR, because CFD can fit into a channel. from http://www.truthcoin.info/blog/pow-cheapest/ I realized that minimizing the amount of bonded money is so important.

 From a mailing list, forgot to write his name down.
 I didn't add this feature yet, but I may in the future.